paccao/eventoo/README.md

 This project was a hand in assignment where our task was to make a modern web app with Typescript and TDD, test driven development.
 This was done using the npm package [Testing-Library](https://testing-library.com/) and [Jest-DOM](https://www.npmjs.com/package/@testing-library/jest-dom).

 ## Team members
-@krispad-dev
+- Kristofer @krispad-dev
-@Adam-Bjurhede
+- Adam @Adam-Bjurhede
-@paccao
+- Joel P @paccao

 ## User stories
-We began our project by defining a set of user stories of what the user would expect of our application.
-To begin working a team member picked a user story and defined a small list of test cases to work with the TDD principles.
+We began our project by defining a set of user stories to describe what the user will expect of the application.
+These helped us define test cases for the test driven development to represent the user stories but also to focus on what needed to be added to the MVP.
+Here is a list of all user stories we worked on in this project (in Swedish).

 - Som gäst vill jag se en lista med Meetups så att jag får en överblick över vilka som finns tillgängliga.
 - Som gäst vill jag kunna växla mellan att visa tidigare och kommande meetups så att jag får mer överskådliga vyer.